Transition: Work Resources

 Holly’s House of Hope partners with local ministries and agencies to help participants gain skills, find joy and serve others in need throughout the community.

-The Illinois Center for Transition and Work (ICTW) provides support to special educators, related services personnel and administrators by providing statewide training and technical assistance.
+The Illinois Center for Transition and Work (ICTW) supports special educators, related services personnel, and administrators through statewide training and technical assistance.
 ICTW strives to improve employment outcomes by focusing on preparing students with extensive support needs for the transition from high school to employment.

 The ICTW website offers information and webinars on a wide range of resources, including: